Rabih Bechara, MD, FCCP

 Procedures that Dr. Bechara performs include endoscopic ultrasonography, confocal microendoscopy, pleuroscopy, stent placement for airway stenosis, photodynamic therapy and fiducial marker placement, to name a few.

-Dr. Bechara was recognized as one of Castle Connolly's Top Doctors® in 2013.
+Dr. Bechara has been recognized as one of Castle Connolly's Top Doctors® in the Atlanta Magazine from 2009 - 2016.

 “My goal for my patients is for them to have a better quality of life,” says Dr. Bechara.
 “If they have a good quality of life and I can make them feel comfortable during treatment, then I’ll be happy.”